jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 ```

 ## Setup ycharts_systems
+Before you can fully complete the setup of your `ycharts` repo.
+You will need to setup the `ycharts_systems` repo.
+The reason for this is that the `ycharts_systems` repo contains the machine configuration code that is used to provision your vagrant box that serves as your local Linus VM for development.

 1. Follow the steps in this Wiki [`ycharts_systems` Developer Environment Setup](https://github.com/ycharts/ycharts_systems/wiki/Development-Environment-Setup#checkout-code).
     - Start from the section [Checkout Code](https://github.com/ycharts/ycharts_systems/wiki/Development-Environment-Setup#checkout-code).
-Reason is some of the steps in the `ycharts` setup are also present in the `ycharts_systems` setup.
+The reason is some of the steps in the `ycharts` setup are also present in the `ycharts_systems` setup.
 There is no need to repeat these steps.

 ## Create Your Virtual Machine
+Now you will need to create your local Linux VM machine that will serve as your local development environment.
 1. Install [Vagrant 2.1.2](https://releases.hashicorp.com/vagrant/2.1.2/vagrant_2.1.2_x86_64.dmg)
 2. Install [Virtualbox 5.2.16](https://download.virtualbox.org/virtualbox/5.2.16/VirtualBox-5.2.16-123759-OSX.dmg)